the-unrealist/the-unrealist/_drafts/dev-log-01-foundations.md

     archetype--Data-->npc2
 ```

-This completely decouples content from the sandbox, allowing me to make significant changes to actor archetypes and other parts of the sandbox without potentially invalidating hundreds of downstream assets.
+**This completely decouples content from the sandbox**, allowing me to make significant changes to actor archetypes and other parts of the sandbox without potentially invalidating hundreds of downstream assets.

 Data tables and [data registries](https://docs.unrealengine.com/5.3/en-US/data-registries-in-unreal-engine/) are also useful for the same reason.